kisenka/svg-fill-loader/README.md

     loaders: [
       {
         test: /\.svg\?fill=/, // match only imports like `url(image.svg?fill=red)`
+        loaders: [
+          'url', // or file-loader
-        loader: 'svg-fill?selector=path,circle' // `selector` option will be used for all images processed by loader }
+          'svg-fill?selector=path,circle' // `selector` option will be used for all images processed by loader ]
+      }
     ]
   }